sagemath/sagewiki_to_gh-2022-10-10/days7/DebianPackagingSprint.md

  * build binary packages using "da sbuildhack [resulting .dsc file]" from $DIR
  * upload into SAGE repository using "daupload-release [resulting .changes file]" from $DIR
  * use clean-schroots whenever you run out of disk space due to stale build chroots (often get leaked when you do ^C during a build)

+ * autotools-dev, m4 (should be added to the dependencies - if they aren't)

+ * using sbuildhack:
+   Setup:
+    adduser $USER sbuild [make sure user is in right group] /etc/sbuild/sbuild.conf:
+      * set mailto, maintainer, etc...
+      * uncomment '$sbuild_mode = "user";'

+   Example:
+   apt-get source valgrind [downloads sources, patches, dsc file] sbuildhack lenny-i386 valgrind-3.3.0-1.dsc

+ * Building a Debian package:
+   * set env variable DEBIANRELEASE to "lenny-i386" [building deb in schroot env]
+   * set env variable USEDEB to "yes": first try to sudo apt-get install $SPKG.deb
+   * sage-spkg: check if USEDEB and DEBIANRELEASE is set: if spkg-debian exists in $SPKG_ROOT execute it, otherwise do default sbuildhack - see http://trac.sagemath.org/sage_trac/ticket/2098 for patch

+== Structure for dist-specific build systems ==

+ $SPKG_ROOT/src
+ $SPKG_ROOT/dist/$NAME